ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 SecureZip is a compression and encryption product which can be used to encrypt sensitive data for use in removable media and e-mail based information transfers.

-**Note:** SecureZip can produce “self-extracting” encrypted files that are executable programs which are likely to be blocked by network firewalls or e-mail content checkers.
+**Note:** SecureZip can produce "self-extracting" encrypted files that are executable programs which are likely to be blocked by network firewalls or e-mail content checkers.

 The general rules for transmitting a password to a recipient are: